limestonesoup/CCMLintro/README.md

 i actually dont know how to write documentation.

 in campus pulse there are a lot of graphs and easier code soo...
+ALSO Campus Pulse bonus task answers in PLEASEREAD_... file ... please read:

 and in weathermind half of the code is just making the pretty graph for the weather the main mistral stuff and routing is simple